ncatlab/nlab-content/pages/3/1/2/0/213/content.md

     \,.
   $$

-* Finally the Cartesian test spaces themselves sind inside this hierarchy via the [[Yoneda embedding]]  $CartSp \hookrightarrow Sh(CartSp)$ , which we have hence factored as
+* Finally the Cartesian test spaces themselves sit inside this hierarchy via the [[Yoneda embedding]]  $CartSp \hookrightarrow Sh(CartSp)$ , which we have hence factored as

   $$
     CartSp \hookrightarrow